Trusted-Services/trusted-services/components/media/disk/disk_images/readme.rst

     * - components/media/disk/disk_images/multi_location_fw.img
       - This UEFI disk image contains the set of partitions you'd expect to find in flash for a device where firmware is distributed across multiple locations.
-In this case, there are locations for AP firmware, SCP firmware and RSS firmware.
+In this case, there are locations for AP firmware, SCP firmware and RSE firmware.

 --------------